 Outside of academia, Professor Tomy has previous corporate experience working at Ernst & Young LLP and McKinsey & Company.

-REVISION: Repatriation Taxes and Foreign Cash Holdings: The Impact of Anticipated Tax Policy
+REVISION: Repatriation Taxes and Foreign Cash Holdings: The Impact of Anticipated Tax Reform

-New: Competition and the Use of Discretion in Financial Reporting: Evidence from Community Banks
+REVISION: Threat of Entry and the Use of Discretion in Banks' Financial Reporting

-Survey-based evidence collected as part of this study supports the premise that banks prefer to locate in markets where incumbents have high profitability and low credit losses, and that banks use competitors' financial statements in analyzing their competition.
-Survey evidence also suggests that ...
+I complement my analyses with survey-based evidence.
+Findings from the survey confirm that banks prefer to locate in markets where incumbents have high profitability and low credit losses, and that banks use competitors' financial statements to analyze competition.